About Unsafe Science

 I will be experimenting with what I post here, so this is subject to change.

 I also *love* collaborating with people from across the political spectrum on politicized topics.
 This includes people who are not academics.
-That is, it might include YOU.
+Unsafe Science includes many such guest posts and it might include YOU.
 As this project develops, I hope to use it to foster a community of people, including but not restricted to academic researchers, who are similarly committed to free and open inquiry and discourse.

 About Lee Jussim

 I am a social psychologist at Rutgers University New Brunswick and was Department Chair from 2010-2013 and 2018-2022.
-In a truly bizarre twist of fate, I also find myself Acting Chair of (of all things) the Anthropology Department at Rutgers for 2023-24.
+In a truly bizarre twist of fate, I also found myself Acting Chair of (of all things) the Anthropology Department at Rutgers for 2023-24.
 One of those things that should not need saying, but apparently does, is that the views presented at Unsafe Science are mine and those of the guest authors, and do not represent Rutgers University, its Psychology Department, its Anthropology Department, or any unit, school or organization at Rutgers.
-Although if you read any random two or three articles at Unsafe Science, and if you know anything about modern anthropology departments, it should become quickly obvious how this is a bit of a surreal state of affairs.

-I have published or edited six academic books and well over 100 academic-type articles.
+I have published or edited ten academic books and well over 150 academic-type articles (and still counting, I intermittently update my vita on my Rutgers site).
 I have also received numerous awards for scholarship and, until about a year ago, wrote for lay audiences at places like Psychology Today (where my free and publicly available essays have over a million page views), Quillette, Areomagazine, Aeon, and more.
 In response to the rising ideological orthodoxy-induced censoriousness within institutions that are supposedly committed to truthseeking, I am also one of the founding members of The Academic Freedom Alliance and the new Society for Open Inquiry in the Behavioral Sciences, where I am Editor-in-Chief of the Society’s Journal of Open Inquiry in the Behavioral Sciences.
 My research addresses stereotypes and prejudice, political radicalization, and reform of and dysfunctions within the social sciences.

 Truth, Social Science, Social Justice, Bullshit, and Open Inquiry